Debashree Roy

-Roy was trained in Odissi by Kelucharan Mahapatra.
-She was exposed to the various forms of Indian folk dances as well by Mahapatra and took a sincere interest to adapt them on stage.
-In 1991, she formed the dance troupe Natraj and their first venture Vasavdatta went on to receive full seat occupancy every time it was staged.
-She, onwards ventured into an attempt to manifest the forms of folk dance of Bengal in Swapner Sandhane, an acclaimed production of Natraj.
-She was most applauded for her wider attempt to present the various forms of Indian folk dance in Bichitro, the first abroad production of Natraj.
-In Navras, she exhibited an innovative dance form imbued with elements from Indian classical, tribal and folk dance.

 Family and educational background

 Roy was born and brought up in a Bengali family in Kolkata.
 Her father Birendra Kishore Roy was an employee at West Bengal Finance Corporation.
-Her mother Arati Roy is the principal of Sai Natraj Shikshayatan.
+Her mother Arati Roy was the principal of Sai Natraj Shikshayatan.
 She is the youngest and sixth child after Purnima Lahiri, Krishna Mukherjee, Ramendra Kishore Roy, Mrigen Roy and Tanushree Bhattacharya.
 Purnima Lahiri, her eldest sister is a former hair stylist.
-Her second eldest sister Krishna Mukherjee is a former playback singer.
+Her second eldest sister Krishna Mukherjee is a former playback singer and wife of filmmaker, Ram Mukherjee.
+They are the parents of actress Rani Mukerji.
 Her deceased brother Ramendra Kishore Roy was a cinematographer of South Indian cinema.
 Mrigen Roy is an event manager and executive producer of Bengali cinema.
-Her sister Tanushree Bhattacharya, popularly known as Jhumki Roy is a former actress of Bengali cinema and a playback singer.
-She is married to director Sanjay Bhattacharya.
+Her sister Tanushree Bhattacharya, popularly known as Jhumki Roy was an actress of Bengali cinema and a playback singer.
+She was married to director Sanjay Bhattacharya.
 Initially, she took her dancing lessons from her mother, her eldest sister and then Bandana Sen. later on, she was trained by Kelucharan Mahapatra.

 Acting career

 Early career as a child artist (1966—1972)

 Roy was an infant when she was introduced to cinema.
+Her mother Arati Roy was a student of Shyamal Mitra and was thus well- acquainted with a number of music composers and filmmakers of Bengali cinema.
 She was cast in the role of an infant Ramkrishna Paramhansa in Hiranmoy Sen's devotional film Pagal Thakur (1966) alongside Chhaya Devi playing Chandramani Devi, mother of Ramakrishna.
-She was credited as "Chumki Roy" in the film.
+She was credited as "Kumari Chumki" in the film.
 She was noted for the first time for her role in Hiranmoy Sen's another devotional film Balak Gadadhar (1969), her second film assignment where she was once again cast as a young Ramkrishna Paramhansa.
 Hiranmoy Sen also zeroed in on her to play the role of Devi Kanya Kumari in the film.
 During this time Tarun Majumdar was looking for a pretty but expressive little face for the role of Ranu in his new Thriller Kuheli (1971).
 Chhaya Devi who was also a part of that venture suggested Chumki's name for that role.
 She was cast alongside veterans like Biswajit Chatterjee and Sandhya Roy in the film.
 Roy portrayed Ranu who, every night, stealthily goes out to meet a mysterious woman whom she believes to be her mother.
 The film was a prominent success at box office and Chumki became a starlet.
 She featured in Sipayi Ramu (1972).